Washington State stockpiles thousands of abortion pills

 "This Texas lawsuit is a clear and present danger to patients and providers all across the country.
 Washington will not sit by idly and risk the devastating consequences of inaction," Inslee said in a statement.
 "We are not afraid to take action to protect our rights.
 Washington is a pro-choice state and no Texas judge will order us otherwise."

-A bill being introduced by Democratic state lawmakers in Washington would give the Department of Corrections the authority to dispense mifepristone to licensed health providers in the state.
+A bill being introduced by Democratic state lawmakers in Washington would give the Department of Corrections the authority to dispense mifepristone to public and private health clinics in the state.

 Nationwide, at least half of abortions are now done with medication as opposed to surgical procedures, according to the Guttmacher Institute, a research group that supports abortion rights.
 Mifepristone is used in the vast majority of medication abortions in the United States, according to data from Guttmacher.